William G. Bray: Political career

 After returning from Korea in July 1946, Bray resumed his law practice and became active in Indiana Republican politics.
 By 1950, he was persuaded by party leaders and veterans' groups to run for Congress.
-That year, Bray was elected to the U.S. House of Representatives from Indiana's 7th Congressional District, defeating incumbent Democrat William E. Jenner.
+That year, Bray was elected to the U.S. House of Representatives from Indiana's 7th Congressional District, defeating incumbent Democrat James E. Noland.
 He took office in January 1951, serving in the 82nd Congress.

-Due to redistricting, Bray later represented Indiana's 6th District and was re-elected nine times, serving ten consecutive terms in Congress until his retirement in 1974.
+Due to redistricting, Bray later represented Indiana's 6th District and was re-elected nine times, serving ten consecutive terms in Congress until he was defeated for re-election in 1974.

 During his tenure, Bray served on the House Armed Services Committee, where he became known for his strong support of national defense, particularly during the Korean and Vietnam Wars.
 He was recognized for his opposition to communism and what he saw as government overreach.
 As noted in a retrospective, Bray “remained a steadfast Cold Warrior, promoting strong defense appropriations and voicing deep suspicion of Soviet aims around the globe.”

 He supported legislation aimed at bolstering U.S. military readiness, improving veterans’ benefits, and limiting federal interference in state and local affairs.
 A consistent fiscal conservative, Bray "warned against runaway federal budgets and the erosion of personal liberties through bureaucratic expansion."

 In 1964, Bray ran for governor of Indiana, campaigning on a platform of limited government, law and order, and economic conservatism.
 Despite his name recognition and wartime credentials, he was defeated in the Republican primary by Lieutenant Governor Richard O. Ristine.

-Bray returned to Congress following the gubernatorial race and served another decade in Washington before choosing not to seek re-election in 1974.
+Bray returned to Congress following the gubernatorial race and served another decade in Washington before he was defeated for re-election in 1974 by Democrat David W. Evans.
 He retired to Indiana, where he remained active in veterans’ causes and civic life until his death in 1979.